 My approach is analytic.
-This means that problems in the here and now are also seen within the context of someone's whole life; the history of their relationships and experiences, including their very earliest ones, and the meaning these hold for them.
+This means that problems in the here and now are also seen within the context of your whole life; the history of your relationships and experiences, including your very earliest ones, and the meaning these hold for you.

-Psychotherapy/counselling seeks to help them understand both their problem and what lies behind it in the belief that this is the way to find a lasting solution.
+Psychotherapy/counselling seeks to help you understand both your problem or symptoms and what lies behind these in the belief that this is the way to find a lasting solution.

 This approach is informed by both my trainings, by 25 years post-qualifying experience, and increasingly by my interest in affective neuroscience.
 To me therapy is about both a relationship and a safe place in which to think, feel, reflect, explore, make connections, understand, and facilitate change.

 I see individual clients at least once a week, and sometimes more often, either for an open-ended period of time or for an agreed number of sessions.
 This will depend on a variety of factors, including the type of problem someone wants to work on and the type of solution they are seeking.
 Sessions are fifty minutes long and take place on the same days and at the same times each week.